Coping With the Stigma of ADHD

 Tired of battling other people’s opinions about ADHD?
 Learn how adults with the condition and parents of children with ADHD can ignore the stigma, and also discover the best time to tell people about your diagnosis.

-There’s nothing shameful about having attention deficit hyperactivity disorder (ADHD) – or at least there shouldn’t be.
-But in our society, people who have the disorder are seen as somehow “defective,” despite ample evidence suggesting that people with ADHD can be just as competent, personable, and skilled as “normal” people.
+There’s nothing shameful about having attention deficit disorder (ADHD or ADD) — or at least there shouldn’t be.
+But in our society, people who have the disorder are somehow seen as “defective,” which is clearly untrue.

 Why does ADHD carry a stigma?